The Boston Globe: 20th century

 In 1912, the Globe was one of a cooperative of four newspapers, including the Chicago Daily News, The New York Globe, and the Philadelphia Bulletin, to form the Associated Newspapers syndicate.

-In the early 1900's Charles H. Taylor was responsible for making the Globe the most used Newspaper in New England.
-He went into greater details regarding social movements such as the Women's Suffrage Movement.
-While other competitors such as The Boston Post didn't shine as much light on these social movements.
+In the early 1900s Charles H. Taylor was responsible for making the Globe the most used newspaper in New England.
+He went into greater details regarding social movements such as the Women's suffrage movement, while other competitors such as The Boston Post did not shine as much light on these social movements.

 In the 1940 Massachusetts gubernatorial election, the Globe correctly projected the re-election of Republican incumbent Leverett Saltonstall, using methods first established by Taylor; rival The Boston Post called the race incorrectly for Democrat Paul A. Dever.

 In 1955, Laurence L. Winship was named editor, ending a 75-year period of the role being held by the paper's publishers.
 In the next decade, the Globe rose from third to first in the competitive field of what was then eight Boston newspapers.

 In 1958, the Globe moved from its original location on Washington Street in downtown Boston to Morrissey Boulevard in the Dorchester neighborhood.

 In 1965, Thomas Winship succeeded his father as editor.
 The younger Winship transformed the Globe from a mediocre local paper into a regional paper of national distinction.
 He served as editor until 1984, during which time the paper won a dozen Pulitzer Prizes, the first in the paper's history.

 The Boston Globe was a private company until 1973 when it went public under the name Affiliated Publications.
 It continued to be managed by the descendants of Charles Taylor.
 In 1993, The New York Times Company purchased Affiliated Publications for US$1.1 billion, making The Boston Globe a wholly owned subsidiary of The New York Times' parent.
 The Jordan and Taylor families received substantial The New York Times Company stock, but by 1999 the last Taylor family members had left management.

 Boston.com, the online edition of The Boston Globe, was launched on the World Wide Web in 1995.
 Consistently ranked among the top ten newspaper websites in America, it has won numerous national awards and took two regional Emmy Awards in 2009 for its video work.

 The Boston Globe has consistently been ranked in the forefront of American journalism.
 Time magazine listed it as one of the ten best US daily newspapers in 1974 and 1984, and the Globe tied for sixth in a national survey of top editors who chose "America's Best Newspapers" in the Columbia Journalism Review in 1999.